ILIAS-eLearning/ILIAS/components/ILIAS/BookingManager/README.md

 ## Assignment by Preferences

 - All participants have to select a fixed number (no more, no less) of preferences.
 This ensures equal probability of their choice for being selected.
+- The assignment process is only started once automatically to avoid parallel processing.
+In case of any issues, the process can be restarted under "Reservations > Run Assignment Process".
+See https://mantis.ilias.de/view.php?id=35684.

 **Assignment Procedure**